-- 2. The index entry will provide the following information: groom's name, bride's name, where divorce took place, date of final order, and a registration number.
+- The index entry will provide the following information: groom's name, bride's name, where divorce took place, date of final order, and a registration number.
 For divorces between 1901-1935 the number will look like this: 999 0006; for divorces between 1935-1977 the number will look like this: 127 0319; for divorces from 1977-1983 the number will look like this: 77 002 744. - 3.
-Only Victoria divorce orders prior to April 1935 appear on microfilm reel B16263.
+Only Victoria divorce orders prior to April 1935 appear on microfilm reel B16263 and then only an incomplete selection.
 They have been filmed roughly in descending date order.
 The registration number does not correspond to the number assigned by the Vital Statistics Branch.
-Note that as some uncompleted divorces for this period are listed in the index there may not necessarily be a record on the microfilm.
-Check GR-1587 for a more complete collection.
-The date provided in the indexes above can be used as a guide.
-For divorces prior to April 1935 which did not take place in Victoria, check the Textual Records index online for divorce records of the appropriate registry. - 4.
+Note: Some uncompleted divorces for this period are listed in the index and there may not necessarily be a record on the microfilm.
+For divorces prior to April 1935, note the registry named in the index, and search our database for divorce and/or Supreme Court records for that registry and time period. - 4.
 For divorces between 1935 and 1977, the first three digits of the registration number refer to the volume (volumes 1-396), the remainder to the file number.
 Use the year and volume number to identify the appropriate microfilm reel on the Finding Aid.
 Reels B16312-B16317 contain overlapping volumes so use the file number as well to determine the correct one.
 With the exception of the reels listed below, the file numbering will be sequential and continuous regardless of the volume numbers, i.e. you only need to look for the file number which will be a stamped number in the top right hand corner.
 For the following reels, there is no overlap in file numbers but the sequence is broken, e.g. B16291 contains files 1251 to 1548 followed by files 1 to 250.
 If you are looking for file 115, you will need to go past file number 1548 to locate it on the reel.